Skip to content

 Environmental Impact of Steel

-While steel’s role in construction is undeniable, it also has a significant environmental footprint:
+While steel plays a vital role in the built environment, it also carries a notable environmental footprint:

-• Carbon Emissions: Steel production accounts for roughly 7–9% of global CO₂ emissions due to reliance on blast furnaces and coal.
+• Carbon Emissions: Steel production accounts for 7–9% of global CO₂ emissions.

-• Recyclability: Steel is 100% recyclable without loss of quality, making it one of the most circular building materials available.
+• Recyclability: Steel is 100% recyclable without loss of quality, making it one of the most sustainable construction materials.

 Life Cycle Sustainability Table